Walang Sugat: 2009

 Walang Sugat was staged by the Barasoain Kalinangan Foundation Inc. (BKFI) – a theater group that received a GAWAD CCP para sa Sining (CCP Arts Award) from the Cultural Center of the Philippines – from 11–13 February 2009 at the University of the Philippines' University Theater.
 It was presented by BKFI during the UP Sarsuwela Festival 2009 nationwide celebration.

 2010

 The Tanghalang Ateneo (Ateneo Theatre) company of Ateneo de Manila University also produced a staging of Walang Sugat in 2010.
 Tanghalang Ateneo's version of Walang Sugat was the university's first major zarzuela production, and was part of the university's three-year-long Sesquicentennial Celebrations.
-Ateneo's production of Walang Sugat was directed by Dr. Ricardo Abad, while the music for the play was directed by Josefino Tolledo.
+Ateneo's production of Walang Sugat was directed by Dr. Ricardo Abad, while the music for the play was directed by Josefino "Chino" Toledo.
 The set and the costumes were designed by National Artist and professor, Salvador Bernal.

 2012

 Tanghalang Pilipino opened its 26th season with Walang Sugat at CCP's Tanghalang Aurelio V. Tolentino.
 It was directed by Carlos Siguion-Reyna which also makes this his stage directorial debut.